HES-Capstone-dBio/.github/profile/README.md

 # dBio

 ## About
 `dBio` is a decentralized application (dApp) empowering patients to take control of their healthcare data.
-The project was initially developed at Harvard University by students in the Software Engineering master's program.
+The project was initially developed at Harvard University by graduate students in the Software Engineering master's program.

 Check out the [white paper](https://github.com/HES-Capstone-dBio/.github/blob/main/dBio%20White%20Paper.pdf) for more.